hammy-whammy/auto-renamer/README.md

 - Combined into normalized format for matching

 **Special Case Handling**: The system intelligently handles invoices where "SOCIETE RUBO" with address "34 BOULEVARD DES ITALIENS" appears.
 In these cases, the AI recognizes this as the company's address (not the restaurant) and automatically looks for a secondary address elsewhere in the document that represents the actual restaurant location.

+### Postal Code Matching

+When primary name and address matching fails, the system uses postal code matching as a final fallback:

+1. **Extraction**: Automatically extracts 5-digit French postal codes from invoice addresses
+2. **Matching**: Finds all restaurants in the database with the same postal code
+3. **Name Similarity**: If a restaurant name hint is available, ranks matches by name similarity
+4. **Fallback Success**: Successfully resolves cases where restaurant names are unclear but location is identifiable

+**Example**: An invoice for "Restaurant Marzy" with address "Unknown street, 58180 Marzy" will match "McDonald's Nevers Marzy" (Site 199) based on the postal code 58180 and the "Marzy" name similarity.

 ## Requirements